“A new patient-reported outcome measure for children and adolescents with lower limb differences.”

 HEALTH-RELATED QUALITY OF LIFE

-A comprehensive set of 4 independently functioning scales that measure health-related quality of life in participants with lower limb differences.
-These scales measure leg-related distress, physical function, psychological function and social function.
+Four scales measure aspects of health-related quality of life for patients with lower limb differences.
+These scales measure leg-related distress and physical, psychological, and social function.

 SYMPTOMS

-A set of 4 independently functioning scales measure symptoms related to foot and ankle, hip, knee and the leg in participants with lower limb differences.
+Four scales measure symptoms related to foot and ankle, hip, knee and the leg in patients with lower limb differences.

 Australia